Updated May 2026 to reflect the enforcement timeline changes agreed by EU lawmakers on 7 May 2026.

 If you are uncertain whether the EU AI Act applies to your business, the first step is mapping your AI systems against the risk categories in Annex III of the Act.
 This does not require a lawyer.
 It requires an honest assessment of what your AI systems do and whether any of that activity involves EU users, customers, or operations.

-If any of your systems are in the high-risk category, or if you have significant EU exposure, getting a professional governance assessment is worth the investment.
-The penalties under the EU AI Act for non-compliance are material: up to 3% of global annual turnover for deployer violations, and up to 15 million euros or 3% of turnover for the most serious breaches.
+If any of your systems are in the high-risk category, or if you have significant EU exposure, a professional governance assessment is worth the investment before the December 2027 deadline.
+The penalties under the EU AI Act are structured in three tiers:

-For most Singapore SMEs, the more common situation is a modest amount of EU exposure and uncertainty about which obligations apply.
-Resolving that uncertainty with a structured assessment is significantly cheaper than discovering a compliance gap after a regulatory inquiry.
+For most Singapore SMEs, the more common situation is a modest amount of EU exposure and genuine uncertainty about which obligations apply.
+The extended timeline makes it possible to resolve that uncertainty properly.
+The right time to do the assessment is now, not in late 2027 when compliance deadlines are approaching and advisory capacity will be stretched.

 Arjen Hendrikse advises Singapore and Southeast Asia businesses on AI governance, including EU AI Act implications for companies with EU exposure.
-If you are uncertain about your obligations, the AI Governance Review is a practical first step.
+If you are uncertain about your obligations, the free 30-Minute Enforcement Gap Diagnosis is a practical first step.
+You leave with a one-page diagnosis on Aivance letterhead within 48 hours.